Christine Michael: College career

 Michael accepted an athletic scholarship to attend Texas A&M University, where he played for the Texas A&M Aggies football team from 2009 to 2012.
 In 2009, after posting 844 total rushing yards on 166 carries, Michael received Offensive Freshman of the Year honors from the Big 12 Conference.

 Michael underwent season-ending surgery during the 2010 season due to a cracked right tibia.
 He compiled 631 total yards for four touchdowns.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Michael was selected in the second round (62nd overall) by the Seattle Seahawks in the 2013 NFL Draft.
+Michael was selected in the second round (62nd overall) by the Seattle Seahawks in the 2013 NFL draft.
 During his first two seasons, Michael saw limited action as the third running back behind Pro-Bowl veteran Marshawn Lynch and backup Robert Turbin.
 The Seahawks won Super Bowl XLVIII over the Denver Broncos and made an appearance in Super Bowl XLIX against the New England Patriots during that time.
 Michael was traded to the Dallas Cowboys on September 6, 2015, after the Seahawks signed veteran Fred Jackson.
 In exchange for Michael, the Seahawks received a conditional seventh-round draft pick (number 225, Devin Lucien).